hyperledger-archives/ursa-rfcs/text/0002-zmix-api/README.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Zmix defines the common top layer for issuers, holders, verifiers and any other common methods used by all roles and zero-knowledge proof primitives.
+Zmix defines the common top layer for Issuers, Holders, Verifiers and any other common methods used by all roles and zero-knowledge proof primitives.
 Each subcrate will hold only one primitive and all functionality associated therein.

 Below is the proposed structure